franco-on-git/Scripts-and-Commands/README.md

 | Left-aligned | Center-aligned | Right-aligned |
 | :---         |     :---:      |          ---: |
 | git status   | git status     | git status    |

+## ALERTS
+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.